jsalinasf/cheat_sheets/dockerCommands.md

 ### RUN IMAGE in ATTACH / DETACH mode (container will remain running on the background)
 	docker run kodekloud/simple-webapp (runs in attached mode, you will see the output of the container on your screen.
 Press CTRL+C to exit but it will exit the container as well) docker run -d kodekloud/simple-webapp (runs in detached mode)

+if you want to attach later to the container run the following command:
+	docker attach "container_id"